nicolameneghini/Bayesian_Statistic_Exam/README.md

  * GLM (Poisson family)
  * Hierarchial Model (with Gaussian response)
  * Hierarchial Model with an Autoregressive effect (with Gaussian response)

+The results are reported in the html file.